tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

   # other aliases with rails, rake and rspec inside
   # must use their spring binstub counterparts as well -
-  # alias definitions are non-recursive
+  # alias definitions are recursive

   alias cap='bundle exec cap'
   alias guard='bundle exec guard'